semiherdogan/aws-ssh/README.md

 Cli tool for connection to EC2 through session manager.

-It's a wrapper UI around AWS CLI tool, designed to simplify the process of connecting to your EC2 instances.
+It's a wrapper TUI around AWS CLI tool, designed to simplify the process of connecting to your EC2 instances.

 This tool leverages the AWS CLI and SSM plugin to provide a user-friendly interface for selecting and connecting to EC2 instances.

 ![AWS SSH Demo](ss.gif)